Patrick Moore: Career in astronomy

 He was elected a member of the International Astronomical Union in 1966; having twice edited the Union's General Assembly newsletters.
 He attempted to establish an International Union of Amateur Astronomers, which failed due to lack of interest.
 During the 1970s and 80s, he reported on the Voyager and Pioneer programs, often from NASA headquarters.
 At this time he became increasingly annoyed by conspiracy theorists and reporters who asked him questions such as "Why waste money on space research when there is so much to be done here?".
-He said that when asked these type of questions "I know that I'm dealing with an idiot."
+He said that when asked these types of questions "I know that I'm dealing with an idiot."
 Another question that annoyed him was "what is the difference between astronomy and astrology?"
 Despite this he made a point of responding to all letters delivered to his house, and sent a variety of standard replies to letters asking basic questions, as well as those from conspiracy theorists, proponents of hunting and 'cranks'.
 Despite his fame, his telephone number was always listed in the telephone directory and he was happy to show members of the public his observatory.

 He compiled the Caldwell catalogue, of 109 star clusters, nebulae, and galaxies for observation by amateur astronomers.
 In 1982, asteroid 2602 Moore was named in his honour.
-In February 1986 he presented a special episode of The Sky at Night on the approach of Halley's Comet, though he later said the BBC's better-funded Horizon team "made a complete hash of the programme."
+In February 1986, he presented a special episode of The Sky at Night on the approach of Halley's Comet.
+However, he later said the BBC's better-funded Horizon team "made a complete hash of the programme."
 In January 1998, a tornado destroyed part of Moore's garden observatory; it was subsequently rebuilt.
 Moore campaigned unsuccessfully against the closure of the Royal Observatory, Greenwich in 1998.
-Among Moore's favourite episodes of The Sky at Night were those that dealt with eclipses, and he said "there is nothing in nature to match the glory of a total eclipse of the Sun."
+Among Moore's favourite episodes of The Sky at Night were those that dealt with eclipses, and he said, "there is nothing in nature to match the glory of a total eclipse of the Sun."

 Moore was a BBC presenter for the total eclipse in England in 1999, though the view he and his team had from Cornwall was obscured by cloud.
-Moore was the patron of the South Downs Planetarium & Science Centre, and he attended its official opening in 2001.
+Moore was the patron of the South Downs Planetarium and Science Centre, and he attended its official opening in 2001.

-On 1 April 2007, a 50th anniversary semi-spoof edition of the programme was broadcast on BBC One, with Moore depicted as a Time Lord and featured special guests, amateur astronomers Jon Culshaw (impersonating Moore presenting the first The Sky at Night) and Brian May.
-On 6 May 2007, a special edition of The Sky at Night was broadcast on BBC One, to commemorate the programme's 50th anniversary, with a party in Moore's garden at Selsey, attended by amateur and professional astronomers.
+On 1 April 2007, a 50th anniversary semi-spoof edition of the programme was broadcast on BBC One, with Moore depicted as a Time Lord.
+It featured special guests, amateur astronomers Jon Culshaw (impersonating Moore presenting the first The Sky at Night) and Brian May.
+On 6 May 2007, a special edition of The Sky at Night was broadcast on BBC One to commemorate the programme's 50th anniversary, with a party in Moore's garden at Selsey, attended by amateur and professional astronomers.
 Moore celebrated the record-breaking 700th episode of The Sky at Night at his home in Sussex on 6 March 2011.
 He presented with the help of special guests Professor Brian Cox, Jon Culshaw and Lord Rees, the Astronomer Royal.